Alecyorgesen/startup/README.md

 ## HTML

-- There are currently 4 html files included.
+- [x] There are currently 4 html files included.
-- index.html: This is the login page.
+- [x] Created a login page!
-- play.html: This is where you will actually be able to play the game.
+- [x] play.html: This is where you will actually be able to play the game.
 Right now it just has buttons.
 I'll probably switch it out for drop down menus.
-- scores.html: This is here to see who has the most wins.
+- [x] scores.html: This is here to see who has the most wins.
 Eventually it will pull information from a database.
-- about.html: This is here so that you can learn more about the game.
+- [x] about.html: This is here so that you can learn more about the game.
+- [] I want to replace the buttons with dropdown menus, but I'll have to do that later with Bootstrap.